getpatchwork/patchwork/docs/deployment.md

 ## Incoming Email

-patchwork is designed to parse incoming mails which means you need an address to receive email at.
+Patchwork is designed to parse incoming mails which means you need an address to receive email at.
 This is a problem that has been solved for many webapps, thus there are many ways to go about this.
 Some of these ways are discussed below.